-In this article, we’ll demonstrate how to parse PDF documents using the PDF.co connector, and extract data in various formats such as JSON/CSV/XML.
+In this article, we’ll demonstrate how to parse PDF documents using the PDF.co connector, and extract data from PDF with Power Automate in various formats such as JSON/CSV/XML.
 For this demo, we’ll extract invoice document information into JSON format.
 Let’s get started!

 The first step is to create a new instant cloud flow.